 I was reminded of this apocryphal story this week when I stumbled upon another end of summer bargain being served up by my neighbors in North Georgia.
 The offering this day was this 1989 Buick Reatta, which, in its time, represented a sharp departure from the late 80’s theme of mushy, high cholesterol near luxury from GM.

-The Reatta was like a a Sesame Street question for mid life buyers in those years that absolutely had to have a GM product : “Which of these is not like the other?”
+The Reatta was like a Sesame Street question for mid life buyers in those years who absolutely had to have a GM product: “Which of these is not like the other?”
 Unfortunately, Buick’s first two seat offering since the 1940s Model 46 business coupe would expire sadly just four years after launch, unlamented and unloved.

 The Reatta episode at Buick is remembered fondly in some people’s minds these days as a noble experiment that missed the mark because of factors far beyond Buick’s immediate control.
 As a “top down” program passed along from corporate HQ, the car would have to satisfy the disparate needs of marketers, engineers, and of course, customers – all while keeping the bean counters satisfied.